-On Sherwood’s 18-hole, par 3 course, balls can land in wildflower beds, native plant areas, or plop right into the Little River.
+On Sherwood’s 18-hole, par 3 course, unlucky shots can land in wildflower beds, native plant areas, or plop right into the Little River.
 Fun and challenging for all ages and skill levels, the course is open to the public year round.
 On this course you may find llamas carrying golf bags, and bluebirds nesting in boxes along the fairways.
 The course is home to weekly play by both men’s and women’s leagues.

 Golf carts are available, of course, but llamas are also sometimes an option for hauling bags and clubs.
-Sherwood’s course hosts the annual “Llama Rama” tournament, to benefit a local charities.
+Sherwood’s course hosts several tournaments, to benefit a local charities.
 Information about hours, fees and course conditions is available by calling the Pro Shop (828.884.7825).

 Robin Hood Center

 The Robin Hood Center is at the heart of the Sherwood community.
 The Oak Room is used for lectures and large meetings, but transforms quickly into a space for group exercise, dancing and yoga.
 Special dinners and winter soup suppers are also held here, thanks to the availability of the service kitchen.